joshf/Lists/README.markdown

 Removal:
 --------

-To remove Lists, simply delete the Lists folder from your server and delete the "Data" table from your database.
+To remove Lists, simply delete the Lists folder from your server and delete the "lists", "data" and "users" tables from your database

 Support:
 -------------